 Campers must provide their own water for drinking, cleaning, etc; bring enough water to last your entire stay.
-Water is also available at the Marin Headlands Visitor Center.
+Water is also available at the public restrooms on Field Rd.

-Pets are prohibited, except trained guide and service animals.
+Pets are prohibited, only trained service animals are allowed.

 Haypress Campground spans over a large grassy swath that is lined by eucalyptus trees.
 California quails frequent the area, and raptors are often soaring overhead.
 Deer, coyotes, foxes, and bobcats share this open space.
 The geology that underlies Tennessee Valley is unique and world-renowned; for example, outcrops of radiolarian ribbon chert that line the trails are frequently admired by visitors from near and far.